 Bryan received a B.S. in economics from Brigham Young University, where he was the campus liaison and editor for ConSource.
 At William & Mary he was communications editor of the William & Mary Law Review, a member of the Moot Court Team, an editor of the Harvard Journal of Law & Public Policy Student Symposium Issue, and president of the Federalist Society.
 In summer 2011 he was an intern at the Commonwealth Attorney’s Office for Williamsburg/James City, and he was a summer associate at Snell & Wilmer during summer 2012.
 After graduation he clerked for the Honorable Jorge A. Solis at the U.S. District Court for the Northern District of Texas.
+He is now an associate at Vinson & Elkins LLP.

 His Own Words